v1spern/Tenacious-Rummaging/README.md

 The Tenacious DayZ community has its own server with this mod on it.
 Everyone are welcome to come try it!
 Server details can be found over at our discord, here: http://discord.gg/WaCXkWSrwe

 #### Support
+First and foremost, check out the [Wiki her on Github](https://github.com/v1spern/Tenacious-Rummaging/wiki/LootSettings.json) for mod guidance.

-You can find support-channels on our discord (link above).
+You can also find support-channels on our discord (link above).
 Go look for the "mod-support" channel in the "Tenacious Mods" channel category.

 #### Config examples
 Look at this repos Wiki for guides on how to set up the JSON structures.
 Also check out the examples in the "Example configs" folder.